danintel/sawtooth-faq/validator.rst

 What is the difference between ``sawtooth-validator --peers {list}`` and ``sawtooth-validator --seeds {list}``?
 ---------------------------------------------------------------------------------------------------------------
-There are two peering modes in sawtooth: static and dynamic.
+There are two peering modes in sawtooth: static and dynamic  (use option ``--peering static`` or ``--peering dynamic`` depending on which mode is required).
 The static peering mode requires the ``--peers`` arg to connect to other peer validators.
 Whereas, in the dynamic peering mode the ``--peers`` if specified will be processed and then use ``--seeds`` for the initial connection to the validator network and to start topology build-out (discovery and connection to more peer validators).

 For static peering do I need to specify all validator nodes, or just some of them?
 ----------------------------------------------------------------------------------